lankydan/spring-boot-jms-docker/spring-boot-jms-docker.md

 I have finally got round to learning how to use Docker past the level of knowing what it is and does without ever using it.
-This is my first post that I have attempted to use Docker in and will probably be what I refer to whenever I start a new project (for Java or Kotlin anyway).
+This is the first post that I have attempted to use Docker in and will probably be what I refer to whenever I start a new project (for Java or Kotlin anyway).

-This will be a short post that takes an existing project (from one of my other posts) and alter it so it can run inside of containers.
+This will be a short post that takes an existing project (from one of my other posts) and alters it so it can run inside of containers.
 I doubt this post will contain anything impressive but I know it will help me in the future and maybe it will help you now.

-Before we begin, lets take a quick look at the existing project.
+Before we begin, let's take a quick look at the existing project.
 Here are links to the [code](https://github.com/lankydan/spring-boot-jms) and the corresponding [blog post](https://lankydanblog.com/2017/06/18/using-jms-in-spring-boot/).
-The blog post covers all information about the code.
+The blog post covers all the information about the code.
 Here's the quick rundown so we can get on with this post.
 The old project is a Spring Boot application with a MongoDB database and ActiveMQ message queue.
 All these components are prime fodder for containerisation.

 One last comment, for the content of this post, I am assuming that you have already installed Docker or can figure out how to do so yourself.